dmagda/pgvector-azure-ai-lodging-service/README.md

     psql -h 127.0.0.1 -p 5433 -U yugabyte
     \copy airbnb_listing from '{project_dir}/sql/sf_airbnb_listings.csv' DELIMITER ',' CSV HEADER;
     ```
-3. Execute the following script to enable the pgvector extension and add a vector column that will be holding embeddings for the Airbnb properties' descriptions:
+3. Execute the following script to enable the pgvector extension and add the `description_embedding` column of the vector type:
     ```shell
     \i {project_dir}/sql/1_airbnb_embeddings.sql
     ```
-## Generate Embeddings for Airbnb Properties Descriptions
+## Generate Embeddings for Airbnb Listing Descriptions

-Airbnb properties store a detailed property description (rooms number, amenities, location and other perks) in the `description` column.
+Airbnb properties provide a detailed property description (rooms number, amenities, location and other perks) in the `description` column.
 That information is a perfect fit for the similarity search against user prompts.
-However, the text data of the `description` column needs to be converted to a vectorized representation first.
+However, the text data of the `description` column needs to be transformed into a vectorized representation.

 Use the `embeddings_generator.js` tool to generate embeddings for all Arbnb properties descriptions.
 The tool leverages the Azure OpenAI Embedding model and stores the generated vectors in the `description_embedding` column in the database: